Skip to content

 Bitwise OR, |

-Binary bar (bitwise OR) operator | applies a bitwise OR, which performs the logical OR operation on each pair of the corresponding bits of operands.
+The binary bar (bitwise OR) operator | applies a bitwise OR, which performs the logical OR operation on each pair of corresponding bits of the operands.
 This is useful when we want to apply a specific bitmask.

 For example, bitwise OR is commonly used in Tact to combine base modes with optional flags by masking specific bits to 11 in order to construct a target message mode.